Skip to main content

 • Identify Each Task: Determine which job components constitute separate pieces.
 Roofing typically uses squares as standard units, while specialized tasks warrant distinct rates.

 • Calculate a Fair Rate: Determine average worker completion time for each piece and establish rates approximating current pay scales.
 Workers maintaining steady paces should match or exceed previous hourly earnings.
+Use our Piece Rate Calculator to model what workers would earn at different rate levels.

 • Make It Simple: Overly complex pay structures with numerous rates confuse employees and reduce productivity.
 Begin with basics, adding complexity only when necessary.